What to Wear Guide - Family Edition

 My style is simple and clean with rich color, so most of my clients choose outfits that go along with that aesthetic in one way or another.
 I would not call my style fashion-forward or fashion-dependent!
 In my opinion your family pictures are images of you - not of your clothes.
 But all the same, what you and your family wear is important to the overall look of your photos, and can be an opportunity to express yourselves.

 The first thing I tell people is to coordinate, rather than match.
 How do you do that?
 Well, one way is to pick one outfit for color inspiration and then build from there.
 Limit your patterns to one or two - try one large, one small, and the rest solids.
-Another option is to go with three or four colors, all in the same intensity - all pastels, or all bolder colors, or all neutrals.
+Another option is to go with three key colors, all in the same intensity - all pastels, or all bolder colors, or all neutrals.
 That makes it cohesive.

 Avoid neon colors - they oversaturate in digital photography and also, they create color casts (reflections) onto skin.
 They are just too much.
 I love rich, deep colors, though - try those instead of the fluorescents, if you love color.